HugoHakem/ECG_Generator/README.md

 This README.md have been created by Virgile Rapegno.
 This project is a group effort, see below the contributors.

 # Disclaimer:
-This project have been conducted in France for French client and supervised by French professor.
+This project has been conducted in France for French client and supervised by French professor.
 Also the Report is therefore written in French, and code details as well.

 # Project: ECG Generator
 ## Project Members: